Advanced Software (return to the homepage)

 Menu

-62% of all social care providers who took part in our Care Trends Report 2023 say they feel stressed and unable to cope all or some of the time, and these respondents were either owners or part of the executive team.
+47% of CEOs who took part in our Care Trends Report 2024 say they feel stressed and unable to cope all or some of the time.
 Additionally, a massive 78% of social care workers are reported to having stress levels higher than before the pandemic, according to a Unison survey.

 Those who work in social care tirelessly champion the well-being of their clients, and at times this can mean putting the needs of others ahead of their own.
 And as we have highlighted from our report, although fulfilling, the demanding nature of social care can lead many people working in the sector feeling stressed and burnt out.